usnistgov/OSCAL/docs_jekyll_uswds/content/documentation/index.md

 - **Assessment:** Describes how the system assessment is to be performed.
 - **Assessment Results:** Records the findings of the assessment.

-These are the current definitions for each component.
 As the project progresses, these definitions may evolve.
-They are included here to indicate the overall body of work for OSCAL and not the finalized details of each component.

-This is an explanation of the basic constructs supported by OSCAL.
+They are included here to indicate the current status within OSCAL and may not the represent the final definitions for each component.
+The above is a high-level explanation of the basic constructs supported by OSCAL.
 These constructs exist in all OSCAL bindings (e.g., XML, JSON).
 At this time, the material covers OSCAL controls, catalogs, and profiles.
-Additional OSCAL constructs will be added as they are developed and mature.
+Additional OSCAL constructs will be added as they are developed and matured.

 ## Controls

 In OSCAL, a control is a safeguard or countermeasure designed to satisfy a set of defined security and/or privacy requirements.
 The definitions of controls vary greatly from one standard or guideline to another in terms of the level of detail and the types of information the definitions include.
-A control definition may be as simple as, "The organization has an access control policy and procedures," but most are considerably more complicated.
-Here's an example of a control from NIST Special Publication (SP) 800-53 Revision 4:
+A control definition may be as simple as, "The organization has an access control policy and procedures", but most are considerably more complicated.
+The following example of a control is from NIST Special Publication (SP) 800-53 Revision 4:

 <img src="/assets/img/NIST-SP-800-53-Rev4-AC1.png" alt="800-53Rev4AC1" width="800" />

 This control has seven high-level components, including a security control identifier ("AC-1"), a title ("ACCESS CONTROL POLICY AND PROCEDURES"), the control itself, supplemental guidance, control enhancements, references, and a priority and baseline allocation.
-Now look at a similar excerpt of ISO 27002 on access control policy.
+In contrast, the next control is from ISO 27002 on access control policy.
 It is even more detailed, with an identifier ("9.1.1"), a title ("Access control policy"), control text, lengthy implementation guidance, and other information (additional advice on access control policy).

 <img src="/assets/img/ISO-27002-Control-9.1.1.png" alt="ISO27002911" width="800" />

 Comparing the ISO 27002 and NIST SP 800-53 examples show obvious differences.
-NIST SP 800-53 includes several components, such as references, control enhancements, and priority, that ISO 27002 does not.
-NIST SP 800-53's statement of the control itself is also much more detailed and specific than ISO 27002's, because ISO 27002 provides those details in its implementation guidance instead of the control text.
+NIST SP 800-53 includes several components, such as references, control enhancements, and priority that ISO 27002 does not.
+NIST SP 800-53's statement of the control itself is also much more detailed and specific than ISO 27002 because it provides those details in its implementation guidance instead of the control text.
 There are other differences in terminology as well, such as NIST SP 800-53 using the term "supplemental guidance" for roughly what ISO 27002 calls "other information".

 OSCAL is designed to take disparate control definitions from different sources and express them in a standardized way using its control element.